Building control officer/surveyor: job description

 Should specified regulations not be adhered to building control officers may ultimately use their powers to prosecute (though only as a last resort measure).

-Building control officers work normal office hours 9.00am to 5.00pm, Monday to Friday, with some opportunity for extra hours particularly in the private sector.
+Building control officers typically work normal office hours 9.00 am to 5.00 pm, Monday to Friday, with some opportunity for extra hours particularly in the private sector.
 Visiting sites can take up a considerable part of the job; frequent travel is typical, with officers expected to work outside in all weather.

-Networking, direct approaches and speculative applications are advisable.
+Networking, direct approaches and speculative applications can sometimes be beneficial.